-Many subscribe to the notion that in ancient times there were some people who actually had the power (satanically imposed) to summon spirits from Hades.
-Some believe that devilish influences operate in this manner even today, though there is no genuine evidence for this idea.
+Many subscribe to the notion that in ancient times there were some people who actually had the power from Satan to summon spirits from Hades.
+And some believe that devilish influences operate in this manner even today, though there is no genuine evidence for this idea.

 One thing is clear.
 God’s people were strictly forbidden to attempt any contact with those in the realm of the dead.
 Such was considered to be a substitution of other counsel in the place of that provided by Jehovah himself, and so in a measure was a form of idolatry.